jimmaaay/d-carousel/README.md

 # d-carousel

 This is a carousel plugin based off of the `g-carousel` that is shown in google search results.

-I think this gives a better user experience when used on touch devices over more conventional carousels.
-Try the demo on your mobile/tablet and swipe to see what I mean.
+You are able to scroll the x-axis with mouse wheel (if you can scroll sideways with yours), by touch and with the buttons

 ![g-carousel example](https://github.com/jimmaaay/d-carousel/blob/master/img/g-carousel-example.jpg "g-carousel example")